ruoyxue/Cpp-machine-learning/README.md

 # C++ machine learning start from zero
-This is our repository for machine learning using C++
+Repository for machine learning using C++, starting from zero, with detailed explanation.